mishakessler/unix-environment/README.md

 <details><summary>✅ Verify Installation</summary><br>

 To confirm, run the command `brew -v`.
-The output should state `Homebrew 2.7.7` or higher.
+The output should state `Homebrew 4.4.16` or higher.

-If this is not the case, view the next section, _Common Errors_.

 </details>